Failure of the mature hemodialysis arteriovenous fistula

 - Perelman School of Medicine at the University of Pennsylvania

 Late failure of a hemodialysis arteriovenous (AV) fistula is defined as the inability to use a matured AV fistula after at least three months of normal usage.
 Although the mature hemodialysis AV fistula is associated with fewer complications compared with other types of vascular access, when problems occur, they need to be managed effectively.
 The main causes of failure in a mature hemodialysis AV fistula are vascular stenotic lesions.
 These lesions manifest as decreased flow leading to inadequate dialysis and eventually thrombosis.

 Failure of the mature AV fistula and management will be reviewed here.
 Primary failure of the newly created hemodialysis arteriovenous fistula is reviewed separately, as are other types of AV fistula dysfunction, such as hemodialysis ischemic syndrome, aneurysm formation, infection, and excess flow leading to congestive heart failure.
 (See "Primary failure of the hemodialysis arteriovenous fistula" and "Nonthrombotic complications of arteriovenous hemodialysis access".)

 The risk factors associated with failure of a hemodialysis arteriovenous (AV) fistula are reviewed separately.
 In addition, it is not surprising that AV fistulas requiring intervention prior to maturation are more likely to fail in the long term, even if they appear to mature and are functional following intervention .
-(See "Creating an arteriovenous fistula for hemodialysis", section on 'Risk factors for AV fistula failure' and "Primary failure of the hemodialysis arteriovenous fistula", section on 'Fistula salvage'.)
+(See "Creating an arteriovenous fistula for hemodialysis", section on 'Risk factors for AV fistula failure' and "Primary failure of the hemodialysis arteriovenous fistula", section on 'Outcomes for fistula salvage'.)